 While many international development roles are for trained medics, engineers and other specialists, others are open to all graduates.
 You might get involved in training, administration, communications or research.
 Often, the roles you can take will depend on the languages you speak – but as a language graduate you’ll find it easier than most to get a grip on a new language quickly.

 A small percentage of graduate schemes at multinational corporations are located abroad.
 Many others, such as consulting roles and banking, allow the possibility for travel.

 You can also apply directly to an overseas employer.
 Before you do this, you’ll need to do some serious research the local job market.
 If a country has a lack of skilled candidates in an industry that interests you, you’re likely to get a role, along with a visa sponsorship from your employer if you need one.

 Bright Network is always here to support your career.
 As a member, we can offer tailored advice to help you discover what to do with your language degree.
 Don’t hesitate to give our membership team a call – 0203 011 1612.

-Whether you're ready to apply for graduate schemes, or you simply want to see what's out there.
-Use our trusty application deadline list for all available graduate schemes to get started.
+Whether you're ready to apply for graduate jobs, or you simply want to see what's out there.
+Use our trusty application list to browse graduate jobs to get started.